 Around a quarter of the global population is estimated to be infected with the TB bacterium, with 5-10% of those developing active disease.
 Interferon Gamma Release Assays (IGRAs) are blood-based TB infection tests that measure the immune sensitization to mycobacterial protein antigens that occurs following infection by the TB bacterium.
 Unlike the tuberculin-based Mantoux skin test, IGRAs are not affected by prior BCG (bacille Calmette-Guérin) vaccination.
 Testing for TB infection before TB preventative therapy is particularly of use for people who are household contacts of people with TB or from other risk groups.

->

-> The introducing New Tools Project (iNTP) is providing QuantiFERON-TB Gold Plus (QFT-Plus) IGRA reagents to three countries for testing of 20,000 people for TB infection.
+The introducing New Tools Project (iNTP) has provided QuantiFERON-TB Gold Plus (QFT-Plus) IGRA reagents to 3 countries for testing of 20,000 people for TB infection.

->

-> Countries implementing IGRAs under the project
+Countries implementing IGRAs under the project

 Availability through Stop TB Partnership's GDF

 Reagents for IGRAs are available in the GDF Diagnostics, Medical Devices & Other Health Products Catalog and GDF Diagnostics, Medical Devices & Other Health Products Ordering List.